protege_pizza

 Unlike relational databases where tables are independent structures, OWL organizes concepts into a globally connected semantic universe.

-This is one reason ontology systems integrate natually with knowledge graphs.
+This is one reason ontology systems integrate naturally with knowledge graphs.

-From Wikipedia, Taxonomy is a practice and science connerned with classification or categorization.
+From Wikipedia, Taxonomy is a practice and science concerned with classification or categorization.

 The Pizza ontology begins with several top-level conceptual categories: